 This post includes:

-- outdoor team building challenges for small groups
+- outdoor team building activities

-- outdoor team building exercises for large groups
+- outdoor team building games

-- group outdoor activities for adults
+- outdoor group activities for adults

 Here we go!